 What does it mean to be vegan?

 Many people choose to lead a lifestyle which minimises the number of animal products they use or consume for dietary intolerances and/or conscious ecological reasons.
-It is important to define the specifics of being a vegan as, when it comes to choosing the correct protein supplements, every ingredient matters.
+It is important to define the specifics of being a vegan as when it comes to choosing the correct protein supplements, every ingredient matters.

 Plant-based proteins are the ideal alternatives for vegans and dairy-intolerant people who are looking to increase their protein intake for health and/or training.
 The most obvious benefit of plant-based proteins is that plant-based proteins are derived only from plants and therefore doesn’t involve any animal by-products or produce.
 Plant-based proteins are also hypoallergenic, which means your gut is very unlikely to have a negative reaction.

-Plant-based ingredients can be excellent sources of protein with many products such as soybeans, tofu, nuts, seeds and quinoa reaping the benefits of complete proteins containing all nine essential amino acids required for muscle development, repair and growth.
+Plant-based ingredients can be excellent sources of protein with many products such as soybeans, tofu, nuts, seeds and quinoa offering the benefits of complete proteins containing all nine essential amino acids required for muscle development, repair and growth.

 It is important to discuss dietary exclusions and portions with your health care practitioner or nutritionist to ensure your intake of protein is adequate.
 Learning how to effectively supplement your diet without animal products is essential.

-Vegan 85 - what can it do for me?
+Plant Protein - what can it do for me?

-Whey options for the lactose intolerant
+Whey options for those with lactose intolerance

-True Protein’s Whey Protein Isolate (WPI 90) is commonly consumed by people with lactose intolerance without experiencing any adverse symptoms.
+Believe it or not, True Protein’s Whey Protein Isolate (WPI 90) is commonly consumed by people with lactose intolerance without experiencing any adverse symptoms.
 This is because WPI 90 is a unique protein supplement that undergoes an ultrafiltration process.
 The ultrafiltration process means that the lactose and carbohydrates are almost entirely stripped away, making it the purest form of protein derived from New Zealand grass-fed whey protein on the market.
 If you are going to trial WPI 90, exercise caution and start by drinking in smaller doses to see how it digests in your body.
 It is suggested that those with lactose intolerance should take care to avoid products that mix whey protein isolate and concentrate together.